mattymatty97/LTC_ShipLobby/README.md

   - fix **shotguns disappearing** if client reloads while de-synced
 - ### JoinQueue:
   - process incoming connections as a queue to prevent two clients connecting at the same time
+  - prevent landing if there are players in the queue
 - ### LogSpam:
   - fix the causes of some spammy error messages
     - stop **CalculatePolygonPath** when enemies die